 The EuroAfrica Interconnector enjoys high rating by the European Union, falls within the EU energy policy and contributes to the energy targets:

 • Ends the Energy Isolation of Cyprus as an EU member state.
 Cyprus is the last member of the European Union which remains fully isolated without any electricity or gas interconnections.
 Ending the energy isolation is an important EU objective.

-• The EuroAfrica Interconnector ensures the security of energy supply of the three involved countries and of the EU system altogether, through the integration of the isolated small systems of Cyprus and Crete with the Egyptian and European networks and the uninterrupted – multidirectional flow of energy.
+• The EuroAfrica Interconnector ensures the security of energy supply of the three involved countries and of the EU system altogether, through the integration of the isolated small system of Cyprus and with the Egyptian and European networks and the uninterrupted – multidirectional flow of energy.

 • Promotes the substantial development of the Renewable Energy Sources and contributes to the reduction of the CO2 emissions.

 • Offers significant economic and geopolitical benefits to the involved countries.